To submit an article online, and to check the status of your submission, you need to have an account with Global Biosecurity

 Rapid reports (including outbreaks) - short analytical reports of no more than 1000 words and 15 references, describing a current outbreak or biosecurity event of concern.
 This could include analysis of an epidemic curve, attack rates, risk factors, field vaccine effectiveness, geospatial risk, phylogenetics or other aspect of outbreak investigation.
 If accepted, we will publish these within 1–3 months.

 Perspectives from the field - we seek to publish field perspectives from first responders in health, emergency management, defence, law enforcement or other relevant sectors in biosecurity.
+We believe this is a critical aspect of knowledge which is often overlooked, an understanding of which will enhance response capability.
 This could include perspectives on inter-operability, enablers and barriers to response, systems issues, occupational health and safety of responders, a specific response or other issue of operational concern.
 Perspectives should be no more than 1000 words, with up to 15 references.

-CBRN News - the latest news on chemical, biological, radiation and nuclear (CBRN) events will be published.
+CBRN News - the latest news on chemical, biological, radiation and nuclear (CBRN) events will be published by our CBRN expert.
 If you have news of interest, please contact our CBRN Editor, A/Prof David Heslop firstname.lastname@example.org

 All word limits exclude referencing and citation.
 Where relevant, approvals from human or animal research ethics committees or institutional review boards should be cited in the methods.